mentalisttraceur/python-compose/README.rst

   function composition should still work correctly - in this case, silent seemingly-successful unintended misbehavior would be awful.

-  This is the same care we see taken in the implementation of ``functools.partial``.

 * Not using ``__slots__`` because:

   1. ``__wrapped__`` cannot be in ``__slots__`` because that has